MaxLugo/SVARIV/README.md

 Contains the related functions for the implementation.
 The What, wald test, Gamma_hat, irf procedures and plot functions are inside the file.

 example.py
-This file will call SVARIV.py functions and replicates the results. file format .py (native python)
+The file will call SVARIV.py functions and replicates the results. file format .py (native python)

 example.ipynb
-This file will call SVARIV.py functions and replicates the results. file format .ipynb (jupyter)
+The file will call SVARIV.py functions and replicates the results. file format .ipynb (jupyter)

-Both files example.* have the same in the content.
+Both files example.* have the same content.

 requirements.txt
-Libraries required to run the the python implementation
+Libraries required to run the python implementation.

 runtime.txt
 Python version to be use (in this case was tested in python-3.7.6) But it should run in python 3+

 At the moment the confidence intervals are constructed with a simple bootstrap procedure which are not the intervals presented in the paper.

 # Jobs to be done